summerysaturn/y1-university/README.md

 ### CI435

 This section features a static site.
-This segment is still under development, even if the assignment is considered "done".
-This is because the only extra parts to add are extra posts.
-Once the deadline rolls around I'll push it to the gh-pages branch and add it as a release.
-In the meantime, this site is viewable at <http://ci435-01.kmjw10.brighton.domains/index.html>.
+This site is viewable at <http://ci435-01.kmjw10.brighton.domains/index.html>.
+An additional copy may be hosted on GitHub Pages in the future.